joadams1/spatial_celltypist/README.md

 # Using CellTypist Models on Spatial Data
-*Created by Jo Adams with code from Andrew Moorman from the Single-cell Analytics Innovation Labratory (SAIL) at MSKCC*
+*Created by Jo Adams from the Single-cell Analytics Innovation Labratory (SAIL) at MSKCC with code from Andrew Moorman and Emma Chen*

 This repository contains examples on how to train and run CellTypist Models on 10X Xenium Spatial Transcriptomics data.